-The truth behind weight versus reps lies somewhere in between, but to paint a clearer picture, you have to understand why we ask this question in the first place.
+The truth behind weight vs. reps lies somewhere in between.
+To paint a clearer picture, you have to understand why we ask this question in the first place.

 Once you’ve been following a fitness program for a while, you’ll eventually hit a fitness plateau — that dreaded no-man’s land where your body adapts to your routine, and you no longer make progress.
-It sucks, but it’s normal, and it happens to everyone.
+It sucks but it’s normal, and happens to everyone.

-When you pile on the pounds, you typically lift on the lower end of reps (as few as 1-5 for some people).
+When you pile on the pounds, you typically lift on the lower end of reps; it’s as few as 1 to 5 for some people.
 That doesn’t sound like much, but by doing so, you’re increasing your overall maximum strength and greatly improving your ability to lift heavier weights.

 Most of that newfound superhero strength is because you’re improving your efficiency at a given exercise.
 Think of how your bank account grows when you minimize unnecessary spending.
 It’s like that, and the more you practice restraint with a budget, the easier it is to save.

 Lifting heavy weights feels awesome, but it’s easy to get sucked into chasing the numbers and running into a wall.
-Eventually, you’ll reach a point where you simply can’t add any more weight, and if you push it, you could compromise your form and put yourself at risk for injury.
+Eventually, you’ll reach a point where you simply can’t add any more weight.
+If you push it, you could compromise your form and put yourself at risk for injury.

-When you lift lighter weights for more reps, you are still getting stronger, just in a different way.
+Bulging new muscles aside, when you lift lighter weights for more reps, you’re also getting stronger, just in a different way.
 You’re developing “muscular endurance,” or your ability to exert a certain amount of effort before you fatigue.
-Sure enough, doing more work (more sets and reps, more workouts, more overall bad-assery), will help you get stronger in the long run.
-Busting out more reps is also a challenging workout at a high-intensity level, which burns major calories and has a greater afterburn effect.

 “There is no wrong decision here,” Jones says.
-When you lift more weight, add more reps, or do both appropriately with good form while keeping effort high, you’re nudging your body toward continually improved fitness and strength.
+When you lift more weight, add more reps, or do both appropriately with good form, you’re nudging your body toward continually improved fitness and strength.